codexstanford/vscode-epilog-pjames27/README.md

 ### 0.1.0
 - Added functionality to run Epilog queries.
-    - Implented via the new .epilogscript file type, and the "Epilog: Run Script" command.
+    - Implemented via the new .epilogscript file type, and the "Epilog: Run Script" command.
 - Can now specify metadata files relevant to a dataset or ruleset using YAML frontmatter.
-- Added basic functionality to validate .hdf and .hrf files against metadata.
-(TODO - only allows specifying metadata file right now, doesn't yet make use of its data)
+- Preparation to add basic functionality to validate .hdf and .hrf files against metadata. (i.e. only allows specifying metadata file right now, doesn't yet make use of the metadatafile contents)

 ### 0.0.3
 - Fixed bug that caused incorrect syntax highlighting for inline comments in datasets.